sygmaprotocol/sygma-relayer/README.md

 Flags:
       --amount string                     Amount to deposit
-      --ber string                        Base rate(required when fee handler with oracle is deployed) --bridge string                     Address of bridge contract
+      --ber string                        Base rate(required when fee handler with oracle is in use) --bridge string                     Address of bridge contract
-      --dest-gas-price uint               Destination domain gas price(required when fee handler with oracle is deployed) --dest-native-token-decimals uint   Destination domain native token decimals(required when fee handler with oracle is deployed)
+      --dest-gas-price uint               Destination domain gas price(required when fee handler with oracle is in use) --dest-native-token-decimals uint   Destination domain native token decimals(required when fee handler with oracle is in use)
       --erc20-token-decimals uint         ERC20 token decimals
+      --expire-timestamp int              Rate expire timestamp in unix time, the number of seconds elapsed since January 1, 1970 UTC(required when fee handler with oracle is in use)
-      --expire-timestamp int              Rate expire timestamp(required when fee handler with oracle is deployed) --fee-oracle-signature string       Signature of the fee oracle in hex string without prefix(required when fee handler with oracle is deployed)
+      --fee-handler-with-oracle           Indicator if fee with oracle is in use --fee-oracle-signature string       Signature of the fee oracle in hex string without prefix(required when fee handler with oracle is in use)
-      --from-domain uint8                 Source domain ID(required when fee handler with oracle is deployed) -h, --help                              help for deposit
+      --from-domain uint8                 Source domain ID(required when fee handler with oracle is in use) -h, --help                              help for deposit
       --priority string                   Transaction priority speed (default "none") --recipient string                  Address of recipient
       --resource string                   Resource ID for transfer
-      --ter string                        Token rate(required when fee handler with oracle is deployed) --to-domain uint8                   Destination domain ID
+      --ter string                        Token rate(required when fee handler with oracle is in use) --to-domain uint8                   Destination domain ID
 ```